 Show your children local architecture and discover the many ways of building houses and balconies.
 The classic residences with wooden shutters are fascinating and all children will love wandering around the streets and experience the colors and shapes of the buildings.
 After two hours by foot, you will have seen most of the old town.

 History is very visible everywhere in Nafplion.
-Even if you decide not to visit any museums or sites, the statues, arches and historic buildings will remind you of the towns important historic role.
+Even if you decide not to visit any museums or sites, the statues, arches and historic buildings in Nafplion will remind you of the towns important historic role.
+Nafplion with kids is fun just wandering around and looking up.

-The most important attraction in Nafplion is the Palamidi castle.
+Nafplion with kids needs a visit to the most important attraction: the Palamidi castle.
 Families with older children can climb the famous 999 steps up to the fortress.
 But you can also go by car and park right outside of the entrance to the castle.
 The drive up is easy and parking is free.
 A good alternative to the climb!
 The view from the Palamidi castle is stunning.
 The castle is NOT stroller friendly.

 Other attractions in Nafplion are the beautiful cathedrals and the square of Saint Spiridon, the ‘Vouleftikon’ – the building that housed the first parliament of the Greek State – and the Old Mosque.
 All these are located in the old Town.
 From the central Syntagma square you will need 15 minutes to reach the Nafplion port by foot.
 All kids love the buzz of ports with ships passing by.
 A visit to the Venetian fortress of Bourtzi, the trademark of the city, built on the island of Agioi Theodoroi across the port is interesting for older children.
 The fortress is reached by a small boat from the port.